 Skip to main content

-How To Enhance Due Diligence Procedures For High-Risk Customers
+How To Enhance Due Diligence (EDD) Procedures For High-Risk Customers

 Global financial transactions always hold risks and dangers, ranging from money laundering to terrorist financing.
 For companies that want to protect against these risks, understanding their customers is not only vital but mandatory.
 Here is where the concept of Enhanced Due Diligence (EDD) comes into play.